christian-dale/pinguendo/README.md

 Pinguendo pings your website quickly and easily.
-This is a simple Cloudflare Workers service that pings your website every 5 minutes.
-It's a simple way to prevent you website from cold starts and keep it running smoothly.
+This simple Cloudflare Workers service checks your website every 5 minutes, helping to prevent cold starts and keep it running smoothly.

 Ping! 🏓 Pong! 🏓